WebAssembly/design/JS.md

 If `moduleObject` is not a `WebAssembly.Module`, a [`TypeError`](https://tc39.github.io/ecma262/#sec-native-error-types-used-in-this-standard-typeerror) is thrown.

-This function returns an `Array` produced by mapping each [`Ast.import`](https://github.com/WebAssembly/spec/blob/master/interpreter/spec/ast.ml#L167) `i` of [moduleObject.[[Module]].imports](https://github.com/WebAssembly/spec/blob/master/interpreter/spec/ast.ml#L203) to the Object `{ module: String(i.module_name), name: String(i.item_name), kind: i.ikind }` where
+This function returns a new `Array` every time it is called.
+Each such `Array` is produced by mapping each [`Ast.import`](https://github.com/WebAssembly/spec/blob/master/interpreter/spec/ast.ml#L167) `i` of [moduleObject.[[Module]].imports](https://github.com/WebAssembly/spec/blob/master/interpreter/spec/ast.ml#L203) to the Object `{ module: String(i.module_name), name: String(i.item_name), kind: i.ikind }` where